arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-08.md

 Move over all the existing controllers and Web files.
-Those will need some minor changes in the path links, as here in SpringBoot we do not use a default prefix in the URLs, and the default redirection for the root "/" is not setup yet.
+Those might need some minor changes in the path links, as here in SpringBoot we do not use a default path prefix in the URLs.
+Also add a `RedirectForwardHandler` controller to do an automated forward from the root path `/` to the default home page `/index.xhtml`.

 Create an `Application` class in the `src/main/java` folder which will be your entry point for the quiz game.